-Linguistics of Asl (ASL-205)
+Linguistics of ASL (ASL-205)

 Conducted in American Sign Language (ASL), the course is descriptive and data-oriented rather than theoretical.
 The course gives an historical overview of social and linguistic events that influence transformations in ASL; introduction to structure and organizational properties of ASL as identified through linguistic research; review of other languages that share similar organizational principles; discussion of semantic hierarchy and framework for analyzing semantic properties of ASL.
 Prerequisite: ASL 103.
-Corequisite: ASL 201 or permission of instructor.
+Corequisites: ASL 00 & ASL 201 or permission of instructor.
 3 lecture hours per week.
 3 credit hours.